CertusOp/humly-control-panel-rest-api/README.md

 | `pageSize`         | Number  | Limit size of rooms array (page size) that will be returned.
 Last page can be partially filled.
 | `sort`             | String  | “Stringified” representation of JSON object.
 Format: <br>`{`<br>`  "any.property": "asc/desc",`<br>`  "any.property": asc/desc`<br>`}`<br>

+### Querying for a single room

+URL to get data about specific room should look like: `{HCP_URL}/api/v1/rooms/{uniqueRoomIdentifier}` where {uniqueRoomIdentifier} can be `_id` property from rooms collection document, or `id` property which represent room unique identifier on the booking system.

 ### Request example

 Following example is provided for REACT applications.